meker12/commerce-channels.en/help/amazon-channel/stock-quantity.md

 ---
 title: Stock/Quantity
-description: To control syncing of product quantity details from your Commerce store to your Amazon Seller Central account, update the Stock/Quantity settings.
+description: To control syncing of product quantity details from your Commerce store to your [!DNL Amazon Seller Central] account, update the Stock/Quantity settings.
 redirect_from:
   - /sales-channels/asc/ob-stock-quantity.html
 ---